C-D-Lewis/dash-api/README.md

 the Dash API.
 See the information below the table to learn how to read the received data.

-> The callback used for setting and getting a feature state is the same, meaning
+> The callback used for setting and getting a feature state is the same.

-> that it can be used to read the `FeatureType` and `FeatureState` that were
+When using `dash_api_get_feature()`, the callback parameters will reflect the current state of the feature.

-> originally requested.
+When using `dash_api_set_feature()`, the callback parameters will mirror those of the request.

 | Name | Set Values | Added In Version |
 |------|------------|------------------|